 EDUC 539: Teaching Performing Arts for Cross-Cultural Education

 TPACE interweaves artistry, identity, and pedagogical tools for a course that actively links theory and practice.
-Through facilitation, creation, reading, and discussion, graduate and undergraduate students develop skills to use theatre and other arts to address diversity and difference in educational and community settings.
+Through facilitation, creation, reading, and discussion, graduate and undergraduate students develop skills to use theatre and other arts to address culture and difference in educational and community settings.